Handmade Mandala Thangka of Infinite Blessings

 At its heart, the mandala features a central golden-coloured mantra encircled by concentric rings of blue and green script, symbolizing the boundless power of prayer and protection.
 The design radiates outward with lotus petals, the auspicious symbol “OM” symbolizing the sound of the universe, and ornate borders, each layer representing spiritual growth and harmony against a rich red and blue backdrop.
 The golden-coloured edges, adorned with delicate patterns, frame this cosmic tapestry, inviting contemplation.

-Bring this radiant circle of blessings into your altar or home—feel its golden warmth and soothing vibrations envelop your space, a sacred companion on your journey toward enlightenment and inner harmony.
+Bring this radiant circle of blessings into your altar or home and feel its golden warmth and soothing vibrations envelop your space, a sacred companion on your journey toward enlightenment and inner harmony.

 Natural mineral powders form the foundation of this thangka’s color palette, offering a luminous finish that enhances the spiritual essence of the artwork.